goodnekk/Distributed-Linkback-Graph/readme.md

-# Distributed Linkback Graph specification
+# Distributed Linkback Graph specification 0.1

 This is a proposal for a system for publishing open data in an open, linked, collaborative and distributed manner.
 It is a way for building a decentralized graph data store, that has pseudo-two-way links.
 It is based on the Hypertext Transfer Protocol (HTTP) and Javascript Object Notation (JSON).

-In Distributed Linkback Graph (DLBG) works based on the following rules:
+Distributed Linkback Graph (DLBG) works based on the following rules:

 - The graph consists of Nodes and Links
 - Each Node is identified by a URL